Server

 Rsbuild comes with a built-in dev server designed to improve the development experience.
 When you run the rsbuild dev or rsbuild preview commands, the server will start, providing features such as page preview, routing, and hot module reloading.

-Rsbuild Server will generate the corresponding page route based on the source.entry configuration.
+Rsbuild server will generate the corresponding page route based on the server.base and source.entry configurations.

 When entry is index, the page can be accessed through /; when entry is foo, the page can be accessed through /foo.